Surrender an environmental authority

 If you are required to pay a residual risk payment, the surrender does not take effect until the administering authority receives payment.
 This means that, for example, annual fees must still be paid, and any financial assurance will not be returned, until you make the residual risk payment to finalise the surrender.

-Final rehabilitation reports
+Final rehabilitation and post-mining management reports

 Surrender applications for EAs that contain rehabilitation conditions must include a final rehabilitation report.
+If a PRCP schedule is in place, an EA surrender application must include a post-mining management report.

-This report must include enough information to allow the administering authority to decide whether you have complied with the conditions of your EA and satisfactorily rehabilitated the land on which you carried out each relevant activity for the EA.
+These reports must include enough information to allow the administering authority to decide whether you have complied with the conditions of your EA and satisfactorily rehabilitated the land on which you carried out each relevant activity for the EA.
 The final rehabilitation report must also:

 - describe any ongoing environmental management needs for the land